 Stock, also known as Matthiola incana, is a popular flowering plant that belongs to the Brassicaceae family.
-This plant is native to the Mediterranean region and typically grow 1-2 feet tall.
+These plants are native to the Mediterranean region and typically grow 1-2 feet tall.
 Stock boasts a compact, bushy growth habit and has a well-branched structure featuring numerous erect stems that are adorned with a profusion of attractive flowers.

 In addition, stock plants have a rich cultural history.
 In ancient Greek mythology, the stock plant was associated with the god of love, Eros.
 The flower was said to have been created when Eros shot an arrow at the ground, and the plant grew from where the arrow landed.
 The stock plant has also been used in weddings and other ceremonial events for centuries, symbolizing purity and fidelity.

 In regions with mild winters, Stock may persist as a perennial, regrowing from the base in the following season.
 However, in the SC Upstate we treat Stock as an annual, as it may not survive frost and freezing temperatures.
 To enhance the chances of overwintering, apply a layer of mulch around the base of the plants in late fall.

 Stock (Matthiola incana) typically grows to a height of 12 to 36 inches and has a spread of about 12 to 18 inches.